Gild vs. guild are easily confused words and homophones.

 Autocorrect suggests words that start with the same letters.
 It suggests what word you may want to save time, but quite often, its suggestions couldn’t be more off base and produces humorous results.

 Gild is a verb, it means to coat an object with gold.
 Typically its used in a gerund (-ing) and past tense (-ed) form.
 The idiom “gild the lily” means to add too much decoration when its not needed and it may even take away from the experience it’s meant to enhance.

 Guild is a noun.
 It means a group of craftsmen, skilled workers, or warriors.
 Typically, this referred to groups in medieval times, but there are modern guilds.
 The Graphic Artists Guild is a professional group for people who work in graphic design, they publish a yearly guide for their members on rules and policies of working as a freelance designer.
-And “The Guild” is a web series starring Felicia Day, it follows the adventures and misadventures of a team of gamer friends who play a video game online.
+And “The Guild” is a web series starring Felicia Day, it follows the adventures and misadventures of gamer friends who play a video game online.
 The longer the team knows each other and chats online, the more their lives tend to intersect in real life.

 The following story uses both words correctly: